NickHurst/MovieBarcodeCreator/README.md

     moviebarcode VideoFileName.mp4 -en 2700

+####Make a barcode from the images of the frames, instead of the colors

+    moviebarcode VideoFileName.mpg -im

 Examples:
 ---------

-These examples were generated with:
+These examples were generated with (unless noted otherwise):

     moviebarcode VideoFile -ht 500 -w 2000